YijingLiu1/Doodos/README.md

 * Besides that, some settings including "app.set('view engine', 'ejs')" is needed in the server.js, which declares to use ejs as the rendedr engine.
 * After those settings, a file "maps.js" is created inside the api/routes folder, which handle the request received from the server and send a response with the rendered doodos map.

-*doodo-maps-set-up01 (connect to google maps api, and created a map view at fixed size)
+*doodo-maps-set-up01 (connect to google maps api, and created a map view at fixed size).
 ![register-user-da-vincci-and-get-token](https://github.ccs.neu.edu/NEU-CS5610-SU20/GroupProject-ArchiTech/blob/master/api/readme-images/google-maps/doodo-maps-set-up01.png)

-*doodos-map-set-up02 (create one marker on the map, and changed the marker from default red location icon to small flag, and create info window containing title, image and descriptions)
+*doodos-map-set-up02 (create one marker on the map, and changed the marker from default red location icon to small flag, and create info window containing title, image and descriptions).
 ![register-user-da-vincci-and-get-token](https://github.ccs.neu.edu/NEU-CS5610-SU20/GroupProject-ArchiTech/blob/master/api/readme-images/google-maps/click-an-icon-to-see-more-info.png)